What are Binary Options

 What are Binary Options?

-Binary options are limited risk contracts based on a simple yes/no market proposition offering traders innovative ways to trade the most active markets with relatively low collateral.
+Binary options are limited risk contracts based on a simple yes/no market proposition offering traders ways to trade the most active markets with relatively low collateral.

-Nadex offers Binary Option trading on these markets:
+Nadex offers Binary Option trading on some of the most heavily traded financial markets:

 How do Binary Options work?